dnjp/nyne/README.md

     	the operation to perform: link, bold, italic, preview
 ```

-- 'move': Shortcuts for moving the cursor
+- `move`: Shortcuts for moving the cursor

 ```
 % move -h